leostera/wittgenstein/README.md

 ## Repository Structure

-* `clients/cli` has the cli client to talk to an instance of Wittgenstein
-* `examples/starwars` is a lifelike example of using the database
-* `services/core` is the core system
+* `/factdb` is the core semantic database of Wittgenstein
-* `services/grpc` is the grpc layer to interact with the system
+* `/schemata` has the definitions of all the schemas used across the repos
-* `spec/` has the formal specification of the system in TLA+
+* `/spec` has the formal specification of the system in TLA+
+* `/tools` has a bunch of assorted cli tools for importing and exporting data